 Anthea McAuliffe studied under the renowned RAM professor Howard Davies.
 Since then she has gained nearly 20 years' experience in teaching the violin to all ages.
 She is passionate about making violin learning fun whilst teaching the highest standards of fine technique.
 Anthea maintains an active professional performing career through her post as founder member and leader of the Intermezzo String Quartet and uses this inspiration to fuel a passion for ensemble playing in all her students.

-Kathryn Birtles has been a finalist of several competitions resulting in concerto performances and was on placement with the BBC Concert Orchestra's Mentor Scheme while at Trinity Laban.
-Last year Katherine was a winner of Making Music's Scheme for Young Concert Artists which provides professional engagements round the UK.
+Katherine Nessfield completed her Masters degree with Distinction at Trinity Laban Conservatoire of Music on the flute.
+During this time she was on placement with the BBC Concert Orchestra's Mentor Scheme, and was a winner of Making Music's Scheme for Young Concert Artists.
 Katherine enjoys a career of education, recitals and chamber music.

 Jamie Cranfield has been playing guitar for 25 years, having studied at Reading University, Thames Valley University and The Guitar Institute in Acton, London.
 On returning to Peterborough he gained the DTTLS qualification (DIploma in the Life Long Learning Sector).
 Jamie teaches a number of styles including classical, jazz, rock, country and blues.

-Emily Smith teaches cello and piano and accompanies ballet classes, choir and the School Musical Production.
+Emily Smith (School Accompanist) teaches cello and piano and accompanies ballet classes, Chapel services, choir and the School Musical Productions.
 She studied piano and cello at the Royal College of Music in London.
 She also accompanies ballet externally and often plays with the Intermezzo String Quartet.